You are listening to the Sean Hannity Radio Show Podcast.

 We know you live in the New York area.

-I'm not gonna tell.
+I'm not going to tell.

-Like happen.
+Like, happen.

-Not gonna happen.
+Not going to happen.

 How's that?